 Destiney D. Mohammed joined Black Mothers’ Breastfeeding Association (BMBFA) as Program Associate in February 2017.
-Currently, she is a senior at Wayne State University, where she is double-majoring in Gender, Sexuality & Women’s Studies and African American Studies with a concentration in Cultural Studies and The Arts.
+Destiney is a recent graduate of Wayne State University with a Bachelor of Arts in Gender, Sexuality & Women’s Studies and African American Studies with a concentration in Cultural Studies and The Arts.
 In 2014, Destiney became a trained birth doula through DONA International.
 Destiney aspires to continue her education with the application of her undergraduate studies to become a Doctor of Osteopathic Medicine specializing in Obstetrics and Gynecology.
 Destiney believes that as an OB/GYN she’d be more than a doctor; she’d be a psychologist, a counselor, a social worker, a coach, a pastor, a peer, and a friend who truly understands the stages of development in a female’s anatomy.